ccd-utexas/binstarsolver/README.md

 ## References

-[1]_ Budding, 2007, Introduction to Astronomical Photometry [2]_ Carroll and Ostlie, 2007, An Introduction to Modern Astrophysics
+* Budding, 2007, Introduction to Astronomical Photometry
+* Carroll and Ostlie, 2007, An Introduction to Modern Astrophysics
+* (Kallrath and Milone, 2007, Eclipsing Binary Stars: Modeling and Analysis)[https://books.google.com/books?id=CrXBnZFdjXgC]